-The registers listed below allow PMI events that are enabled to generate timer timeouts, accesses, and interrupts to cause SMIs.
-Before setting the SMI Event Enable Registers shown below, timeouts, accesses, and interrupts must be individually enabled to generate PMI events as follows.
+The registers listed below allow PMI events that are enabled to generate timer time-outs, accesses, and interrupts to cause SMIs.
+Before setting the SMI Event Enable Registers shown in Table 4-116, time-outs, accesses, and interrupts must be individually enabled to generate PMI events as follows.

-- For timeout events, loading a non zero timer value and generating a dummy access presets PMI generation on the next timeout. - For current access events, the appropriate current access enable bit must be set to preset PMI generation on the following access.

-- For next access events, the appropriate next access enable bit must be set.
-Then, a valid timeout must take place to preset PMI generation on the following access. - For interrupt events, the corresponding INTRGRP bit must be set and INTRGRP must be enabled to generate PMI#6.
+- For time-out events, loading a nonzero timer value and generating a dummy access presets PMI generation on the next time-out. - For Current Access events, the appropriate Current Access enable bit must be set to preset PMI generation on the following access. - For Next Access events, the appropriate Next Access enable bit must be set.
+Then, a valid time-out must take place to preset PMI generation on the following access. - For interrupt events, the corresponding INTRGRP bit must be set and INTRGRP must be enabled to generate PMI#6.
 Then, PMI#6 will occur on any enabled interrupt.

 The PMIs should be enabled to generate SMIs through the register set below only after all desired PMI events have been enabled.
-Setting bit 5Bh[6] = 1 then unmasks all the SMIs previously enabled.
+Setting SYSCFG 5Bh[6] = 1 then unmasks all the SMIs previously enabled.